 Permanent Residence in the UK

-At the end of successful completion of a five-year period on this type of visa, the holder can, subject to certain requirements, qualify to apply for Indefinite Leave to Remain.
+At the end of successful completion of a five-year period on the Sole Representative visa, the holder can, subject to certain requirements, qualify to apply for Indefinite Leave to Remain.